srv1n/kurpod/CONTRIBUTING.md

 - Release notes
 - Our website's contributors page

-Thank you for contributing to Encapsule! 🎉
+Thank you for contributing to Kurpod! 🎉